 Step 5: Lower Display Resolution

-Step 6: Factory Reset Monitor
+Step 6: Restore Factory Default Settings

 Sometimes resetting your LG monitor to its factory settings is enough to get it back up and running.